Self-Employed Allowable Expenses

 Simplified Expenses

-Rather than claim a proportion of home office expenses, there is a simple version, where you can claim a fixed amount per month depending on the hours worked at home.
+Rather than claim a proportion of home office expenses, there is a simplified expense method, where you can claim a fixed amount per month depending on the hours worked at home.

-The rates are set by HMRC and are as follows:
+HMRC sets the rates and are as follows:

 Hours of business use per month | Flat rate per month |